 We define substantial, diverse experience of multilingualism and language learning as the simultaneous or sequential learning of second, heritage, and/or foreign languages under any context and with a range of outcomes and degrees of success.
 Examples include:

 a.
-Attaining L2 competence for functioning successfully in an L2 academic context (as, for example, international students achieving a language proficiency score sufficient for admission to graduate studies in English-speaking institutions)
+Attaining second language competence for functioning successfully in a second language academic context (as, for example, international students achieving a language proficiency score sufficient for admission to graduate studies in English-speaking institutions)

 b.
-Attaining some degree of competence in an L2 through formal instruction (as, for example, many students do when they take a foreign language in school or university)
+Attaining some degree of competence in a second language through formal instruction (as, for example, many students do when they take a foreign language in school or university)

 c.
-Attaining some degree of competence in an L2 through prolonged exposure in natural contexts (for example, as the result of elective or circumstantial life events such as studying, working, or living abroad for extended periods, intercultural marriage, immigration, and so on)
+Attaining some degree of competence in a second language through prolonged exposure in natural contexts (for example, as the result of elective or circumstantial life events such as studying, working, or living abroad for extended periods, intercultural marriage, immigration, and so on)

 d.
 Growing up with two or more languages or dialects (as may be the case of heritage language users who have developed comprehension and/or production grammars in the ancestors’ language; or as is the case in bilingual and multilingual contexts such as Catalonia, Hawai‘i, or Switzerland)